 Sales and Marketing

-Kellogg's largest customer is Wal-Mart, which has accounted for about 20% of its consolidated net sales since 2009.
-The company's top five customers, which includes Wal-Mart, generated some 32% of Kellogg's total sales.
+Kellogg's largest customer is Wal-Mart, which accounted for more than 20% of its consolidated net sales in fiscal 2015.
+The company's top five customers generated some 33% of Kellogg's total sales that year.
 The company's dependence on just a few companies makes it vulnerable to the loss of or weakness at any one of these retailers.
 It's also vulnerable to competition from lower-priced private-label cereal brands, which consumers typically flock to during tough times.

 The company markets its cereal products, in general, under the recognizable Kellogg's name.
 Products are sold to supermarkets through a direct sales force model for resale to consumers.
-Kellogg uses broker and distributor arrangements for certain products.
+Kellogg uses broker and distributor arrangements for certain products and resold to consumers in retail stores, restaurants, and other food service establishments.
 These particular arrangements are leveraged to market its products in less-developed areas or in markets outside its focus.

 To boost capacity and profits, Kellogg is in the midst of a four-year global retooling of its manufacturing facilities, which involves the closing of an 89-year-old facility in Ontario, Canada, as well as the closing of an Australian snack factory, and the expansion of a plant in Thailand.